rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 ## URL Personalization{#perso-urls}

-Journey Orchestration allows you to personalize one or several URLs in your message by adding personalization fields to them.
+Journey Optimizer allows you to personalize one or several URLs in your message by adding personalization fields to them.
 To do this:

 * Create a link in your Email or Push content.
-To know more about link creation, refer to [this page](../message-tracking.md#insert-links)).
+To know more about link creation, refer to [this page](../message-tracking.md#insert-links).
 * Click on the personalization icon.
 This icon is available for these specific types of links: **External link**, **Unsubscription link** and **Opt-Out**.

 ![](assets/perso-url.png)